EricomSoftwareLtd/tmpDoc2003/docs/release/deploymentguide/Admin/reports.rst

 	:scale: 40%
 	:align: center

-..note:: Some of the reports are displayed in the previous view, which includes the Kibana infrastructure.
+.. note:: Some of the reports are displayed in the previous view, which includes the Kibana infrastructure.

 Click the ``Advanced`` link to open Kibana in a new tab, for an enhanced view of system logs.